anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 In the last sprint, we replaced the results window with a tab integrated into the main application.
 The challenge was including a layout from a separate module in the primary window while ensuring it updated dynamically with each new model.
 Defining the User Flow
 Initially, it was difficult to outline the app’s flow and provide documentation.
 However, we made progress by developing the app in a way that minimized the need for refactoring earlier functionalities while optimizing existing features as needed.
-Collaboration in the COIL Project
-The COIL project itself highlights the value of collaborating across different languages, time zones, and disciplines, which can naturally be a challenge.
-However, we believe we handled it well.
-The experience has been incredibly positive, and working with you has been seamless.
-This project will undoubtedly contribute to our academic and professional growth.